voytas/z80-go-zx/spectrum/README.md

 All that information you can find [here](https://worldofspectrum.org/faq/reference/48kreference.htm)

 ## Screen
 In terms of ZX Spectrum 48kB, screen is refreshed 50 times per second.
 So, you just need a timer that will run every 20ms (50 * 20ms = 1s).
 However if you want to also emulate border effects, some more work is needed.
-Because emulation runs much faster than the real machine, we need to keep track of border colour changes in relation to t-state and use that information when screen is rendered.
+Because emulation runs much faster than the real machine, we need to keep track of border colour changes in relation to T state and use that information when screen is rendered.

 ## Memory